Soheab/alexflipnote.py/README.md

 # Made by

-This wrapper is made Soheab_#6240, contact me on discord for anything related to this wrapper.
+This wrapper is made by Soheab_#6240, contact me on discord for anything related to this wrapper.

 You can join my [discord server here](https://discord.gg/yCzcfju) or AlexFlipnote's [server here](https://discord.gg/alexflipnote) (recommended)